Nyhavn is a port town in Copenhagen, the capital of Denmark, and a popular tourist destination with colorfully clad houses along the canals.

 His first residence was “Number 20” in Nyhavn, where he is said to have written Andersen’s first collection of children’s stories, “The Tinderbox.”

 Then there is “67,” the house where he spent the most time in Nyhavn, about 20 years.
-There is “18,” where he spent the last two years of his life.
+Then, finally, there is “18,” where he spent the last two years of his life.

 Also, “Number 20,” with its red exterior walls, is where Andersen lived when he published his first collection of fairy tales.